Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 ![Bottom](https://starwarsfan2099.github.io/public/2021-02-23/bottom.jpg){:.shadow}
 {: refdef}

 Next, remove the multiply lever, the crank handle, as well as the selector know and carriage movement knob.
 Then, remove 5 small screws and 4 larges screws holding the lower panel on the top of the machine.
-Don't miss the small screw between where to lock holes are located!
+Don't miss the small screw between where the lock holes are located!

 {:refdef: style="text-align: center;"}
 ![Crank plate](https://starwarsfan2099.github.io/public/2021-02-23/crank_plate.jpg){:.shadow}